kastaneda/psst/index.md

 ### No web manifest

-Web manifest is [considered harmful][3] for non-PWA multi-page sites¸ so it is not included for now.
+Web manifest is [considered harmful][3] for non-PWA multi-page sites, so it is not included for now.

 Instead of it, there is [standard][4] meta tag `application-name`.